The importance of pain relief

 Pain assessment scales:

-Several different pain scales can be used as tools to estimate and assess a patient’s perceived pain.
-The three most common one-dimensional methods are the numerical scale (NRS), the verbal descriptor scale (VDS/VRS), and the visual analog scale (VAS).
-These pain scales can provide you with a clear understanding of the patient’s perceived pain level and the ability to adapt treatment accordingly.
+Several pain scales can be used to estimate and assess a patient’s perceived pain.
+The three most common one-dimensional methods are the numerical scale (NRS), the verbal descriptor scale (VDS/VRS), and the visual analogue scale (VAS).
+These pain scales can provide you with a clear understanding of the patient’s perceived pain level and help you adapt treatment accordingly.
 All of these scales can be relevant, and the choice of scale is tailored to the patient’s needs.
 However, assessing more complex pain conditions requires more sophisticated measurement instruments that assess pain across multiple dimensions: physical, psychological, social, emotional, and existential.

 Numerical scale (NRS)

 The numerical scale is a commonly used pain assessment method.
-It involves asking the patient to indicate their perceived pain on a scale from 0 to 10, where 0 represents no pain and 10 represents the worst possible pain.
+It involves asking the patient to rate their pain on a scale from 0 to 10, where 0 indicates no pain and 10 the worst possible pain.
 The patient selects the number that best describes their pain level.

 Visualization of numerical pain assessment scale